themesberg/flowbite/content/getting-started/next-js.md

 };
 ```

-Now that you have successfully installed [Flowbite React](https://flowbite-react.com/) you can start using the components from the library.
+Now that you have successfully installed Flowbite React  you can start using the components from the library.

 ## Flowbite components

-To get you started you can check out the full collection of React components from the [Flowbite React repository](https://github.com/themesberg/flowbite-react) and browse the documentation for the source code of each component.

-Here's an example of how you can use the alert component by importing it from the `flowbite-react` package:
+Here's an example of how you can use the alert component by importing it from `flowbite-react`:

 ```javascript
 import { Alert } from "flowbite-react";